BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Sworn Protector (Rosie)
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **Sting** `ACTIVE` - Elven hand weapon.
+- **Sting** `ACTIVE`

+Elven hand weapon.
 This model gains a bonus of +1 Strength when making Strikes with Sting.

-- **"There's some good in this world, Mr Frodo, and it's worth fighting for"** `ACTIVE` - During the Declare Heroic Actions step of the Fight Phase, if Frodo and/or Rosie are Engaged in Combat and are within 6" of Sam, then Sam may declare a free Heroic Combat.
+- **"There's some good in this world, Mr Frodo, and it's worth fighting for"** `ACTIVE`

+During the Declare Heroic Actions step of the Fight Phase, if Frodo and/or Rosie are Engaged in Combat and are within 6" of Sam, then Sam may declare a free Heroic Combat.
 If this Heroic Combat is successful, then Sam must use the following Move to join either Frodo's or Rosie's Combat, as chosen by Sam's controlling player.
 If this is not possible, then Sam must Move as close as possible to either Frodo or Rosie.
 Sam cannot use this special rule if he is in the same Combat as either Frodo or Rosie.

 </div>